 - PlasticsDetermination of aerobic biodegradation of non-floating plastic materials in a seawater/sandy sediment interfaceMethod by measuring the oxygen demand in closed respirometer

 - ISO/DIS 22526-1 [Under development]PlasticsCarbon and environmental footprint of biobased plasticsPart 1: General principles

-- ISO/CD 22766 [Under development]PlasticsDetermination of the degree of disintegration of plastic materials in marine habitats under real field conditions
+- ISO/DIS 22766 [Under development]PlasticsDetermination of the degree of disintegration of plastic materials in marine habitats under real field conditions